BioinformaticsSTU/OmicsARules/README.md

 ## Mining association rule conserved across multiple omics datasets

 One merit of OmicsARules is easy to find "conserved" rules across different platforms or different cancers.
 First, the user should upload two datasets, and select the parameters just as mining association rules from a single dataset.
 Second, after a plentiful association rules were produced, the server will automatically identify the "conserved" rules across platforms or cancers depending on the upload datasets and the analysis purposes.
-Bellow is an exmaple result of common rules is demonstrated.
+There is an exmaple result of common rules is demonstrated below.

 ```
 LHS    RHS